Instrument/emotobooth/README.md

 ## JSON & Grid Options

-There are several querystrings that can be added to the main page's url to affect its appearance and behavior.
-Default behavior, i.e., what happens without a querystring, is what we would want in a production environment.
+There are several querystrings that can be added to the grid page's url to affect its appearance and behavior.
+Default behavior (what happens without a querystring) is what we would want in a production environment.

-- `showgrid`: **the exception; we will want to use this on one of the production screens** shows the grid / historical view rather than the json / latest view.
+- `?showgrid`: **the exception; we will want to use this on one of the production screens** shows the grid / historical view rather than the json / latest view.
-- `zoom`: resize UI so panels can fit, based on width, in your window.
+- `?zoom`: resize UI so panels can fit, based on width, in your window.
-- `controls`: in json view, adds toolbar with shortcuts to taking certain photos to bottom of screen
+- `?controls`: in json view, adds toolbar with shortcuts to taking certain photos to bottom of screen
-- `dontprint`: tells the application not to render final photostrip to the `site/out-print` folder
+- `?dontprint`: tells the application not to render final photostrip to the `site/out-print` folder
-- `prepopulate`: in grid view, uses pregenerated images to fill out grid if we don't actually have enough historical images to do so.
+- `?prepopulate`: in grid view, use pregenerated images to fill out grid if we don't actually have enough historical images to do so.
 Otherwise, only historical processed images will be used.
 - Timing options: to speed up or skip steps of the sequence.
 Defaults to `normal`.
-  - `timing=fast&`: all steps run, but faster than usual.
+  - `?timing=fast&`: all steps run, but faster than usual.
-  - `timing=finalOnly&`: all steps are skipped; only final aura is rendered.
+  - `?timing=finalOnly&`: all steps are skipped; only final aura is rendered.
-  - `timing=noFace&`: all face-related steps are skipped; only aura animates in.
+  - `?timing=noFace&`: all face-related steps are skipped; only aura animates in.
-  - `timing=noAura&`: all face-related steps run, and then the animation stops.
+  - `?timing=noAura&`: all face-related steps run, and then the animation stops.
-  - `timing=noChrome&`: all face and aura animations run, but chrome does not render.
+  - `?timing=noChrome&`: all face and aura animations run, but chrome does not render.
-- Event options: Emotobooth supports multiple designs for different events, these are added and handled inside of main.js, here are the currently supported events
+- Event options: Emotobooth supports multiple designs for different events (these are added and handled inside of main.js.)
+Some events include:
   - `event=horizon`
   - `event=next`